UPDATED: JUNE 02, 2023 | 1 MIN READ

-In this article you’ll learn if homeowners insurance will pay for a new roof, the types of covered damages, and how to file a homeowners insurance claim for roof damages.
+In this article, you’ll learn if homeowners insurance will pay for a new roof, the types of covered damages, and how to file a homeowners insurance claim for roof damages.

 What kind of roof damage is covered by insurance?

 Your homeowners insurance will pay for roof repairs or replacement if your roof is damaged by a weather event or other covered perils.
-Your roof falls under dwelling coverage, which covers the structure of your home.
+The roof falls under dwelling coverage, which covers the structure of your home.

 Your home insurance company won’t provide coverage for all types of roof damage.

-Your roof damage is likely covered if the following perils cause it:
+Roof damage is likely covered if the following perils cause it: